-But some of that same back-to-school advice still has value for just-graduated corporate girls.
-Whether you're going off to a new job in the big city or a small town, here are a few tips to keep in mind when you're planning for that first day of work:
+But some of that same back-to-school advice still has value for recent grads.
+Whether you’re going off to a new job in the big city or a small town), here are a few tips to keep in mind when you’re planning for that first day of work:

 Spend the night before your new job getting ready.
-Lay out your clothes, pack your bag or new purse, get a good night's rest—and resist that urge to celebrate your new job with friends and cocktails on the night before.
+Lay out your clothes, pack your bag, get a good night’s rest—and resist that urge to celebrate your new job with friends and cocktails on the night before.
 Show up to work alert, energized, and ready to make a great first impression.

 Sometime before that first day, do a trial run of the morning traffic flow to iron out any congestion hiccups.
-Map out your subway route and take into consideration any transfers or possible delays.
+Map out your commute and take into consideration any subways transfers or possible traffic issues.
 Arrive calm, cool, collected, and confident—not running five minutes late, frazzled, and already stressed out.

-The first day of work is not the time to ask about the corporate dress policy—keep it conservative until you’ve had a chance to look around.
-Common sense says too tight, too short, or too low is a definite don't.
-Cover up your tattoos and remove any piercings unless they are on your ear lobe.
+The first day of work isn’t the time to ask about the corporate dress policy—keep it conservative until you’ve had a chance to look around.
+Common sense says too tight, too short, or too low is a definite don’t.

 Lunch at your desk may be tempting, but keep your lunch choice odor free.
 It’s best to get out of the office, or at least eat in the company break room to give yourself a change of scenery—and a chance to meet some of your new colleagues.